jramosch/jramosch.github.io/_posts/2018-12-17-rewrite_rails_static_request.markdown

 Before proceeding with either option, we'll first need to create a `static` directory within the views directory, which will hold our static page views; `app/views/static`.

-To first demonstrate*explicit* rendering, we'll first create a view file withinthe newly created `static` directory; `app/views/static/some_page.html.erb`.
+To first demonstrate *explicit* rendering, we'll first create a view file within the newly created `static` directory; `app/views/static/some_page.html.erb`.
 We can now render this page in the `about` action either using the full view path (`render "static/some_page"`) or omitting the enclosing directory (`render "some_page"`).
 Rails automatically looks within the view directory of the same controller name.
 Typically, it's best pratice to use the latter `render "same_page"` syntax, as it doesn't rely on the directory name in case its name is changed.

 With all this in mind, we'll first add some content to our `some_page.html.erb` view;